-If you’re interested in ‘big game’ then you won’t want to miss playing one or more of Ocean Ridge Plantation’s four, soon to be five championship 18-hole courses including Tiger’s Eye, Panther’s Run, Lion’s Paw, Leopard’s Chase and the newest member Jaguar’s Lair which is actually a masterpiece in the making slated to open soon.
+If you’re interested in ‘big game’ then you won’t want to miss playing one or more of Ocean Ridge Plantation’s four, soon to be five championship 18-hole courses including Tiger’s Eye, Panther’s Run, Lion’s Paw, and Leopard’s Chase.

 On a recent trip I managed to claw my way around the Tiger’s Eye Golf Links which continues to be voted one of the “Top 100 U.S. Public Golf Courses” and my personal favorite on this visit.
 Walking up the clubhouse entrance staircase I was immediately struck by the panoramic view from the covered veranda and knew that I was in for something special.

 Here Tim Cate has taken maximum advantage of the land’s natural setting giving each hole a unique personality so be sure to bring your camera.
 There are generous, fast-paced, undulating greens including the intimidating island green on the par three 11th hole surrounded by native Coquina boulder bulkheads.
 All the holes offer well tree-lined rolling fairways but the back nine features over sixty feet of elevation change, five holes where water must be carried, a par three island green and a very picturesque waterfall just left of the 18th tee.